Code-Institute-Submissions/hangman-93/README.md

-<h1>Welcome to Hangman</h1>
+<h1>Welcome to HANGMAN</h1>

-This is a Python terminal version of Hangman.
+This is a Python terminal version of [Hangman](https://forgottenit-hangman.herokuapp.com).
 It runs in the Code Institute mock terminal.

 The User is given a certain amount of attempts to try guess letters in a hidden word picked by the computer.